usaid-cs/yesterday-i-learned/linguistics.md

+1. The verb for "opinion" is "opine/opining", rhymes with pint.
 1. *Pièces*... rooms? coins?
 1. *Portefeuille*, door... leaf?
 A wallet.
 1. *À la carte*, to the... map? card?
 To order menu items individually, rather than set courses.